dribnet/ArrayLike.js/Examples.md

 ```

 These are just a few examples of ordered collections that
-can usefully co-exist in the JavaScript environment as Array-like
+can usefully co-exist in the JavaScript environment as ArrayLike
 objects.